-The EEOC's guidance also states that, in some circumstances, an employer may be required to provide a reasonable accommodation if an employee cannot receive the COVID-19 vaccine due to a sincerely held religious belief or a disability.
-An employer may not have to provide a reasonable accommodation if the accommodation would place an "undue hardship" on the employer.
-Section K.2 has several examples of accommodations for employees.
+An employer may not have to provide a reasonable accommodation if it would place an "undue hardship" on the employer.
+Section K.2 has several examples of reasonable accommodations for employees.

 The law can be complex, so employers or employees who have questions about COVID-19 vaccine policies at the workplace may wish to talk to an attorney before taking any action.
 For more information on finding an attorney, please see the library's Legal Help page.